LukaszMruczkowski/AI_ML_Projects/Knowledge/README.md

 ### Knowledge and Search

 Inference can be viewed as a search problem.
-The initial state is the starting KB, the actions are inference rules and inferencing, the goal is a statement we are trying to prove
+The initial state is the starting KB, the actions are inference rules and inferencing, and the goal is a statement we are trying to prove

 ### Resolution